Serahsi/SQL-Notes/README.md

-# These are my notes about sql
+# Notes about sql
-## I used Microsoft's Northwind sample database for exercises
+## Microsoft's Northwind sample database is used for exercises
-## Notebooks are from Azure data studio
+## Notebooks are from Azure Data Studio